 - Yes Francis I listen.

-- Good, the jet is standing correctly, but it should still come down for more than one meter until the sled touches the bottom.
+- Ok, the jet is standing correctly, but it has to come down for more than one meter until the sled touches the bottom.

 - Well received, go and put yourself on the counterweight, we'll start the pump to let it go down.